hostmobility/documentation/docs/system/update.md

 1. Installation or upgrade of specific software.
 2. System installation or re-installation.

-##  Installation or upgrade of specific software.
+##  Installation or upgrade of specific software

 ###  Opkg package manager

 `opkg` is used  to install extra packages that are not installed with the original image.

-*To use it, first update package lists*
+*To use it, first update the package lists*
 ```bash
 opkg update
 opkg list